-Tools like LSI Graph, Ultimate Keyword Hunter, and Article Insights can help you find the other words and phrases you should be including in content.
-Most of the time, you’ll find that you’ve included a lot of them just by writing.
+Tools like LSI Graph, Ultimate Keyword Hunter, and Article Insights can help you find the other words and phrases you should include in content.
+Most of the time, you’ll see that you’ve added a lot of them just by writing.
 You shouldn’t have to look for ways to fit them in after the fact.
 But, knowing what they are ahead of time can help you structure your content.

 While many say this means we should stop focusing on metrics like clicks, and focus on attention – search engines do both of these when they consider where to rank your content.

 The search engines want to know people are clicking on your content, but sticking around to read it.
 If someone clicks on your content, sticks around for a few seconds, and then clicks away from it – that’s not only going to give you that high bounce rate we mentioned earlier, but it’s also going to tell Google that people didn’t find what they were looking for – even if it was actually there for them to find.

 When enough people do this – Google gets the idea that maybe your content doesn’t match the search query or search intent.
 Over time, this will cause the rank to go down, and you won’t get as much traffic as you were before.